psycopg/psycopg2/doc/src/extensions.rst

 .. function:: make_dsn(dsn=None, \*\*kwargs)

-    Create a connection string from arguments.
+    Create a valid connection string from arguments.

     Put together the arguments in *kwargs* into a connection string.
 If *dsn* is specified too, merge the arguments coming from both the sources.
-If the same argument is specified in both the sources, the *kwargs* version overrides the *dsn* version
+If the same argument is specified in both the sources, the *kwargs* version overrides the *dsn* version.

-    At least one param is required (either *dsn* or any keyword).
+    At least one parameter is required (either *dsn* or any keyword).
 Note that the empty string is a valid connection string.

+    The input arguments are validated: the output should always be a valid connection string (as far as `parse_dsn()` is concerned).
+If not raise `~psycopg2.ProgrammingError`.

     Example::